markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 The top clusterprofiler results are visualised as a barchart, but there are other visualisation options.
 For fgsea, the Wald statistic was used as a ranking metric.
 Top fgsea results are also depicted in a bar chart.
-Reactome pathways (downloaded 2023-03-06) were used for both ORA and FCS.
+Reactome pathways were used for both ORA and FCS.
 Gene sets with FDR<0.05 were considered as significant.

 **e.** Then a comparison of the two enrichment approaches is conducted.